Sjyhne/MapAI-Competition/README.md

 <a href="https://sjyhne.github.io/MapAI-Competition/"><img src="https://img.shields.io/badge/Competition-Results-brightgreen" ></a>
 <a href="https://huggingface.co/datasets/sjyhne/mapai_training_data"><img src="https://img.shields.io/badge/MapAI-Dataset-brightgreen" ></a>

+## Update!

+I was notified about a flaw in the evaluation functionality currently implemented, where the evaluation disregards the IoU of the background predictions.
+The issue is now fixed.
+Additionally I introduce a method for checking whether the current version of your fork is up-to-date with the newest version available on Github.
+Please see [Check Fork Version](https://github.com/Sjyhne/Check-Fork-Version) in the readme.

 This is the official repository for the MapAI competition arranged by the Norwegian Mapping Authority, Centre for Artificial Intelligence Research at University of Agder (CAIR), Norwegian Artificial Intelligence Research Consortium (NORA), AI:Hub, Norkart, and the Danish Agency for